R32/vanilla-tweaks/README.md

   - `Aways` : Aways pick up items automatically.

-- nameplate distance : Adjust the distance of the nameplate to 20~41 yards
+- Nameplate Distance : Adjust the distance of the nameplate to 20~41 yards

 - FOV :